bitcointranscripts/bitcointranscripts/bitcoin-explained/rsk-federated-sidechains-and-powpeg.md

 Speaker 0: 00:00:07

 Live from Utrecht, this is the fan with Shorsnedo.
 Hello!
-Shors, I have another announcement to make.
+Shors, I have another announcement to make

-Speaker 1: 00:00:13

-Exciting, tell me.

 Speaker 0: 00:00:14